-In the companion of this manuscript (CIT) we described a new tool for calculating SIR-classification error rates that contains both technical variation and biological and epidemiological factors, which we named “HOMER” (Helper for Optimizing Major Error Rates).
-In this study we tested HOMER on a broad set of inhibition zone diameters of non-duplicate, non-outbreak clinical E. coli strains originating from our clinical laboratory, i.e. representing our local epidemiology.
+In a companion article we have described a new method that allows comparing CBPs and CBP changes with respect to associated forecast probabilities for clinical categories (CIT).
+The new tool, which we named “HOMER” (Helper for Optimizing Major Error Rates) takes into account technical variation, biological, and epidemiological factors and is therefore suitable to study CBP changes and the introduction of ZMUs in individual epidemiological setting as well as in aggregated datasets..
+In this proof-of-principle study use HOMER to systematically evaluate the current CBPs issued by EUCAST.
+We employ a broad set of inhibition zone diameters of non-duplicate, non-outbreak clinical E. coli strains originating from our clinical laboratory, i.e. representing our local epidemiology.

 Materials and Methods

 Clinical isolates.
 Antimicrobial susceptibility data of xxxx non-duplicate, non-outbreak clinical E. coli strains were used included in this study.
-All clinical E. coli isolates included in this study were isolated over a 3-year-period from 2013 until 2016 in the clinical microbiology laboratory of the Institute of Medical Microbiology, University of Zurich.
-Isolates of the same species were considered duplicate(s) if they i) originated from the same patient, and ii) showed one major AND two minor differences in AST interpretation at maximum.
-Isolates with inhibition zone sizes in the left tail area of the distribution curves were verified by visual inspection of the antibiogram pictures.
-Isolates were eliminated from the data set if errors were found (e.g. no plates, contaminated plates, wrong identification, inhibition zones wrongly measured, incompatibility with wild-type definition due to resistance to other beta-lactams).
+All clinical E. coli isolates included in this study were isolated over a five-year period from 2010 until 2014 in the clinical microbiology laboratory of the Institute of Medical Microbiology, University of Zurich.
+Isolates of the same species were considered duplicates and discarded if they i) originated from the same patient, and ii) showed at most one major and two minor differences in AST interpretation.
+Isolates with inhibition zone sizes in the left tail area of the distribution curves were verified by visual inspection of the automated antibiogram pictures.
+Isolates were eliminated from the data set if errors were found (e.g. no plates, contaminated plates, wrong identification, inhibition zones wrongly measured, or incompatibility with wild-type definition due to resistance to other beta-lactams).

 Antibiotic susceptibility testing.
 Antimicrobial susceptibility testing was performed by the disk diffusion method following EUCAST standard procedures (13-15) on Müller-Hinton II agar (Beckton-Dickinson, Franklin Lakes, NJ, USA) and with antibiotic discs from i2a (Montpellier, France).
 Inhibition zone diameters were recorded automatically using the Sirscan/Sirweb system (i2a, Montpellier, France) (REF Zbinden/Hombach).

+Model for true and observed inhibition zone diameters.

+We developed a model to determine the methodological error for categorisation of Kirby-Baur inhibitory zone diameters.
+Our model distinguishes between an observed inhibition zone diameter Y that suffers from methodological variation and an underlying true diameter X that is not observed.
+The relationship between X and Y is given by Y = X + E, where E models the methodological variation.We use a normal mixture model to describe the distribution of the true diameter X and we assume E to be normally distributed and independent of X with zero mean.
+We estimate the standard deviation of E from independent repeated measurments of inhibition zone diameters for the quality control strain ATCC 25922.
+Observed diameters of 6 mm are treated differently, as described in detail elsewhere (Cite MS1).

+Note that we do not account for the fact that the observed diameters are typically rounded to integer values.

+Forecast probabilities and zones of technical uncertainty.

+Given an observed diameter y, what is the probability that no major or very major error occurred due to methodological variation?
+We term this probability, which is a function of y, forecast probability (pf (y)) and it can be readily calculated based on our model.
+We can identify inhibition zone diameters for which the AST categorisation is ambiguous due to methodological

+variation based on the forecast probabilities pf (y).
+In particular, we define the ZMU to encompass all the observed diameters for which the risk of a major or very major error is higher than 1% (i.e. pf (y) < 0.99) or which are in the intermediate zone.